XIQUQIX/Pneumonia-Classification/README.md

 2. Differentiating between bacterial and viral pneumonia.
 3. Expanding to triple classification: normal, bacterial pneumonia, or viral pneumonia.
 ### Why is this Problem Interesting?
 Pneumonia remains a leading cause of death worldwide, particularly in children under five years in undeveloped countries.
 Rapid and accurate diagnosis can save lives, especially in resource-limited settings where radiologists are rare.
 Automated classification of chest X-rays using deep learning offers the potential to assist doctors, improve diagnostic accuracy, and expedite treatment decisions.

+Furthermore, while most publicly available implementations focus solely on binary classification, distinguishing between normal and pneumonia cases, our work goes a step further by exploring multi-class classification to differentiate between bacterial and viral pneumonia.
+This is an area with limited prior research or publicly available benchmarks, making our contributions particularly noteworthy in addressing this gap

 ### What is the Approach?
 We employed state-of-the-art deep learning models, including CNNs, ResNets, and DenseNets, for classification.
 Additionally, we incorporated a GAN-based framework to explore its utility in enhancing triple-class performance.